ansible/ansible/docs/docsite/rst/user_guide/guide_rolling_upgrade.rst

    - hosts: monitoring
      tasks: []

 What's going on here, and why are there no tasks?
 You might know that Ansible gathers "facts" from the servers before operating upon them.
-These facts are useful for all sorts of things: networking information, OS/distribution versions, etc. In our case, we need to know something about all of the monitoring servers in our environment before we perform the update, so this simple play forces a fact-gathering step on our monitoring servers.
+These facts are useful for all sorts of things: networking information, OS/distribution versions, and so on.
+In our case, we need to know something about all of the monitoring servers in our environment before we perform the update, so this simple play forces a fact-gathering step on our monitoring servers.
 You will see this pattern sometimes, and it's a useful trick to know.

 The next part is the update play.
 The first part looks like this: